Omni2Sound: Towards Unified Video-Text-to-Audio Generation: Introduction

 \section{Introduction}

 Early audio generation models typically rely on unimodal conditioning.
-Text-to-Audio (T2A) \cite{kreuk2022audiogen, liu2023audioldm, evans2024stableaudioopen, ghosal2023instruction} offers strong semantic fidelity and generalization but lacks dense temporal control.
+Text-to-Audio (T2A) \cite{kreuk2022audiogen, liu2023audioldm, evans2024stableaudioopen, ghosal2023instruction, jiang2025controlaudio, jiang2025freeaudio} offers strong semantic fidelity and generalization but lacks dense temporal control.
 Conversely, Video-to-Audio (V2A) \cite{luo2023diff-foley, wang2024frieren, zhang2024foleycraft, chen2024videoguided} ensures fine-grained temporal synchronization with video, yet suffers from weak reasoning in complex scenes and unfaithful generation (e.g., unexpected music or speech) \cite{bain2025vintage, huang2025reasonaudio}.
 To address this, recent Video-Text-to-Audio (VT2A) methods \cite{chen2024hunyuanfoley, liu2025thinksound, cheng2025mmaudio, tian2025audiox,bain2025vintage} jointly condition on video and text.
-While VT2A achieves strong both semantic understanding and temporal alignment, its reliance on simultaneous inputs constrains its applicability \cite{tian2025audiox}.
+While VT2A achieves both strong semantic understanding and temporal alignment, its reliance on simultaneous inputs constrains its applicability \cite{tian2025audiox}.
 Crucially, most VT2A systems lack robustness \cite{liu2025thinksound,chen2024hunyuanfoley,bain2025vintage}, degrading sharply under missing-modality conditions (video-only or text-only).

 These constraints motivate a unified framework natively supporting VT2A, V2A, and T2A within a single model.
 This unified paradigm aligns with the AIGC shift, eliminating the redundant architectures and deployment complexity of hard-switching between specialized models.
 Recent work has begun to advance this unified approach.
 MMAudio \cite{cheng2025mmaudio} introduces a multimodal joint training framework to improve V2A generation, optionally conditioning on text using large-scale text–audio pairs.
-Moreover, AudioX \cite{tian2025audiox} enhanced flexibility by supporting broader modality combinations.
-Despite this progress, two challenges in the unified VT2A framework remain underexplored. \footnote{\href{https://swapforward.github.io/Omni2Sound/}{https://swapforward.github.io/Omni2Sound}}
+Moreover, AudioX \cite{tian2025audiox} enhances flexibility by supporting broader modality combinations.
+Despite this progress, two challenges in the unified VT2A framework remain underexplored. \footnote{\href{https://omni2sound.github.io/}{https://omni2sound.github.io}}

 First, there is a scarcity of high-quality audio captions that are well-aligned with both audio and video cues.
 Most unified or specialized VT2A studies create their (V, T, A) training triplets by pairing videos (V) and their audio (A) with captions (T) generated solely from the audio \cite{tian2025audiox,chen2024hunyuanfoley}.
 However, this approach introduces severe semantic conflict in the multimodal training data (see Figure \ref{fig:small}): a frequent mismatch between the visual content and the (audio-only) text caption.
 This conflict is rooted in the audio modality's inherent ambiguity (e.g., a tennis hit vs. distant fireworks, or car engine noise vs. an electric drill).
 This fundamental ambiguity is then exacerbated by the limited capabilities of earlier audio-language models, which are prone to severe hallucinations (e.g., omissions and mislabels) \cite{chen2025detecting}.
 In our preliminary experiments, we found these modality conflicts caused by mismatches between V-T conditions directly lead to unstable convergence and a significant degradation in audio faithfulness.
 Unfortunately, there is still a lack of high-quality V-T-A triples for unified VT2A models training, as we further discuss in Section \ref{sec:related_datasets}.